 Cargo Capacity

 You can mount racks and panniers to most electric bikes.
-Many e-bikes even feature a built-in rear rack.
-On some e-bikes, you can also install front racks and panniers to expand your carrying capacity.
-Alternatively, you can use bikepacking bags such as a frame bag, handlebar bag, or rear bag.
-You could also mount a basket if you prefer.
-It is possible to go bicycle touring with an electric bike.
+Many e-bikes even come with a built-in rear rack.
+On most models, you can also install front racks and panniers.
+Alternatively, you can use bikepacking bags.
+You could mount a basket.
+If you need to carry more stuff, you can tow a cargo trailer.
+All e-bikes can tow a trailer.
+E-bikes make great grocery getters.
+It is also possible to go bicycle touring with an e-bike.

 Mopeds can also carry a surprising amount of cargo.
 You can buy panniers for your moped.
-You can also install a rear rack on your moped where you can mount a rigid box or duffel bag.
+You can also install a rear rack on your moped where you can mount a rigid box or a large duffel bag.
 Some mopeds can also take a front rack or basket.
+It is also possible to tow a trailer behind your moped.
+You can also carry passengers on a moped.
+Some seats are capable of carrying three people.

 Winner: E-bikes and mopeds can both be used for hauling cargo and people.
-If you need to carry a particularly heavy load, an electric cargo bike is the best option.

 Storage

-An electric bike is easier to store than a moped.
-If you live in a small apartment, an electric bike might be the better option because it takes up less space.
-You can store it in your apartment in the hallway or in a bedroom.
-Many apartment complexes also have bike racks outside where you can lock your bike up.
+If you live in a small apartment, an electric bike is the better option.
+You can store it in your apartment.
+Many apartment complexes also have bike racks where you can lock your bike up.
+You don’t need a parking space.
+If you lock your electric bike up outside, you’ll want to buy a quality lock so it doesn’t get stolen.

 If you don’t have a garage or shed, you’ll need to find a way to lock your moped up outside.
 You don’t need a whole parking space but you do need to find a place where you can park legally and securely.
-You don’t want your moped to get towed or stolen.
+You don’t want your moped to get stolen.

 Winner: Electric bikes are easier to store than mopeds.